Sukanta-Ghosh/react-state-building-shoe-cart/NOTE.md

    1. Cause: If we navigat away before the API call completes, the set state call occurs on the unmounted component.
    2. In this case react throw error.
 Ref can be used to chek of the component is mounted.
 3. Storing a Previous Value

+## Managing Complex State with useReducer

+1. Reducer: A function that returns new state when passed an action.